Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   Click this button to select all available connections.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") Connection name
-  Activate a toggle to select the corresponding connection to create an offer to.
+  Enable a toggle to select the corresponding connection to create an offer to.
 All available connections are displayed.
-By default, all toggles are inactive.
+By default, all toggles are disabled.

 - [CANCEL]
   Click this button to cancel adding multi-connection offers and close the *Select Connections and status* wizard window.